biolink/biolink-model/docs/index.md

     * [DrugToGeneAssociation](DrugToGeneAssociation.md) - An interaction between a drug and a gene or gene product.
     * [ExposureEventToOutcomeAssociation](ExposureEventToOutcomeAssociation.md) - An association between an exposure event and an outcome.
     * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.
-    * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.
+    * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine mixin (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.
        * [GeneToGoTermAssociation](GeneToGoTermAssociation.md)
-       * [MacromolecularMachineToBiologicalProcessAssociation](MacromolecularMachineToBiologicalProcessAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it
+       * [MacromolecularMachineToBiologicalProcessAssociation](MacromolecularMachineToBiologicalProcessAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it.
-       * [MacromolecularMachineToCellularComponentAssociation](MacromolecularMachineToCellularComponentAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a cellular component (as represented in the GO cellular component branch), where the entity carries out its function in the cellular component
+       * [MacromolecularMachineToCellularComponentAssociation](MacromolecularMachineToCellularComponentAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a cellular component (as represented in the GO cellular component branch), where the entity carries out its function in the cellular component.
-       * [MacromolecularMachineToMolecularActivityAssociation](MacromolecularMachineToMolecularActivityAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a molecular activity (as represented in the GO molecular function branch), where the entity carries out the activity, or contributes to its execution
+       * [MacromolecularMachineToMolecularActivityAssociation](MacromolecularMachineToMolecularActivityAssociation.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a molecular activity (as represented in the GO molecular function branch), where the entity carries out the activity, or contributes to its execution.
     * [GeneRegulatoryRelationship](GeneRegulatoryRelationship.md) - A regulatory relationship between two genes
     * [GeneToDiseaseAssociation](GeneToDiseaseAssociation.md)
        * [GeneAsAModelOfDiseaseAssociation](GeneAsAModelOfDiseaseAssociation.md)